Gurupi

 Gurupi, Tocantins is a city and a municipality in the Brazilian state of Tocantins.
-The estimated population was 87,545 inhabitants in 2020, the third-largest in the state, and the total area of the municipality was 1,836 kmª.
+The estimated population was 87,545 inhabitants in 2020, the third-largest in the state, and the total area of the municipality was 1,836 km2.
 The elevation is around 287 meters in the city.

-Location
+Geography

 It is located in the south of the state of Tocantins, between latitude 11 and 12, 240 km. from Palmas, the recently built capital of this state that was formed from the state of Goiás.
 It is 596 km. from Brasília.
 It lies between two great rivers that flow in the direction of the Amazon: the Araguaia and Tocantins rivers.

 The soil is fertile, allowing agriculture and cattle raising.
 The climate is hot tropical, hot all year, with a rainy season between the months of October to April and a dry season between the months of May to September.
 The average annual temperature is around 35 °C.